-The department and its Water Resources Center has statutory authority for water quantity issues such as statewide water use and availability, water resources monitoring and planning, drought assessment, flood and hydrology studies, wetland studies and dam safety.
+The department and its Water Resources Center has statutory authority for water quantity issues such as statewide water use and availability, water resources monitoring and planning, drought assessment, flood and hydrology studies and wetland studies.
 Missouri shares its water with bordering states, 26 other states (as either an upstream or downstream state) and two Canadian provinces.
 The Water Resources staff represents Missouri on water resource issues that traverse political boundaries including the Mississippi, Missouri and White rivers and their basins.

 The Surface Water Section provides technical support by performing water supply analyses, in-stream flow assessments and floodplain studies.
 The surface water section also administers the collection and analysis of statewide water use data in accordance with the Major Water User Law.